Special Properties of Gradient Descent with Large Learning Rates: Experiments

 \subsection{Comparing Trajectories of Large and Small Learning Rates}

-In Section~\ref{sec:theory}, we showed some of the effects of using large step sizes in avoiding or escaping certain minima in the landscape and demonstrated it on a toy problem in Section~\ref{sec:exp-toy}.
-We now demonstrate that these effects of using large learning can be observed in real world applications such as training neural networks.
+In Section~\ref{sec:theory}, we proved some of the effects of using large step sizes in avoiding or escaping certain minima in the landscape.
+We now demonstrate that these effects can be observed in real world applications such as training neural networks.
 To be able to observe the effect of large learning rate more clearly, we first warm-start the optimization by running SGD with a small learning rate $0.001$ with $k=10$ repeats (as described in Section~\ref{sec:exp-repeats}) for 20 epochs to obtain parameters $\xx_{\text{warm}}$.
 We do this to get near a minimum that would be found when using the small learning rate.
 Then, we start full-batch GD from $\xx_{\text{warm}}$ with two different learning rate $0.001$ (small) and $0.01$ (large).
+We do not apply momentum when performing full-batch GD but apply 0.0005 weight decay.
+However we did not observe any visible difference in the results without weight decay.
 Similar to \cite{li_visualizing_2018}, we obtain the first two principal components of the vectors $\xx_1 - \xx_0, \xx_2 - \xx_0, \ldots, \xx_t - \xx_0$ and plot the trajectory along these two directions in Figure~\ref{fig:gd-warmstart}.
 We can clearly observe that GD with a large learning rate changes path and moves toward a different place in the landscape.
 GD continues on the different path even when the learning rate is reduced back to $0.001$ after 400 steps.
 Furthermore, looking at the loss values, we can observe a peak at the beginning of training that closely resembles what we expect to observe when GD is escaping from a local sharp region.
-This clearly shows that these behaviors of GD are not merely theoretical and are also relevant in real world applications.
+This clearly shows that these behaviors of GD are not merely theoretical and are also relevant in real world applications.\looseness=-1